Bahrain-SEB-15/react-hoot-front-end/add-css-modules/README.md

 Let's highlight a few key aspects of the styling above.

 The first is the use of `position: fixed` and `top: 0`.
-This ensures that the **navigation bar will stay locked and visible at the top of the page**, even as the user scrolls.
+This ensures that the **navigation bar stays locked and visible at the top of the page**, even as the user scrolls.

 Next, we have some **responsive design adjustments** in the form of media queries.
 This ensures that our content stays legible and utilizes space effectively at smaller screen sizes.

-Add the following import to `src/components/NavBar/NavBar.jsx`:
+Add the following import to the `NavBar` component:

 ```jsx
 // src/components/NavBar/NavBar.jsx